Store business-critical blob data with immutable storage

 Only unlocked time-based retention policies can be removed from a container.
 Once a time-based retention policy is locked, it cannot be removed; only effective retention period extensions are allowed.
 Legal hold tags can be deleted.
 When all legal tags are deleted, the legal hold is removed.

-The Delete Container operation will fail if at least one blob exists with a locked time-based retention policy or a legal hold.
-The Delete Container operation will succeed only if no blob with an active retention interval exists and there are no legal holds.
-You must delete the blobs before you can delete the container.
+The Delete Container operation will fail if at least one blob exists within the container with either a locked or unlocked time-based retention policy or if the container has a legal hold.
+The Delete Container operation will succeed only if no blobs exist within the container and there are no legal holds.

-What happens if I try to delete a storage account with a WORM container that has a locked time-based retention policy or legal hold?
+What happens if I try to delete a storage account with a container that has a time-based retention policy or legal hold?

-The storage account deletion will fail if there is at least one WORM container with a legal hold or a blob with an active retention interval.
-You must delete all WORM containers before you can delete the storage account.
+The storage account deletion will fail if there is at least one container with a legal hold set or a locked time-based policy.
+A container with an unlocked time-based policy does not protect against storage account deletion.
+You must remove all legal holds and delete all locked containers before you can delete the storage account.
 For information on container deletion, see the preceding question.
+You can also apply further delete protections for your storage account with Azure Resource Manager locks.

-Can I move the data across different blob tiers (hot, cool, cold) when the blob is in the immutable state?
+Can I move the data across different blob tiers (hot, cool, archive) when the blob is in the immutable state?

 Yes, you can use the Set Blob Tier command to move data across the blob tiers while keeping the data in the compliant immutable state.
 Immutable storage is supported on hot, cool, and archive blob tiers.